flippolis/ianseo/README.md

 ### Description

-Provides i@nseo version 2024-12-08 "Experience is the teacher of all things (Gaius Iulus Caesar)" rev 7 and is based on Alpine Linux 3.21, therefore it is very small on footprint.
+Provides i@nseo version 2024-12-08 "Experience is the teacher of all things (Gaius Iulus Caesar)" and is based on Alpine Linux 3.21, therefore it is very small on footprint.

 ### How to use it